 - Mixed cerebral palsy – People with mixed cerebral palsy experience symptoms of more than one of the above mentioned varieties.
 This can occur when multiple parts of the brain are damaged, with the most common combination of symptoms being athetoid and spastic movements.

 Call the firm if you need a birth injury lawyer!

 If you have questions about a birth injury like Erb's palsy or cerebral palsy, please do not hesitate to talk to an attorney from Fitzsimmons Law Firm PLLC.
 They have over 35 years of experience in these types of cases and understand the heartache and frustration that can result.
 With over a BILLION dollars in compensation recovered for their clients, you can rely on their firm to have what it takes to secure you the maximum amount of compensation for your pain and suffering.

-Contact a West Virginia personal injury lawyer today for more information regarding your case.
+Contact a West Virginia cerebral palsy lawyer today for more information regarding your case.
 See how their team could help you!